New Decks for Freestyle Scooters

 - Wheel compatibility – check the maximum supported diameter

-Boxed dropouts - flat rear end
+Boxed Dropouts - straight rear end

-- larger surface for grinding
+- larger grinding area

-- higher stability for street riding
+- higher stability on the street

-Peg-cut dropouts - cut-out rear end
+Peg-cut Dropouts - cut-out end

 - lower weight

-- better for park and technical tricks
+- more suitable for park and technical tricks

 Deck trends

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)